-Although it is one of the most expensive countries in the world, it is totally possible to visit Iceland on a budget .
+Although it is one of the most expensive countries in the world, it is totally possible to visit Iceland on a budget.
 Instead of swearing it off forever, there are more than a few ways that you can save money on a trip to this far-flung arctic island.
 We knew we wanted to check Iceland off our bucket lists, and to do so, we had to figure out how to make our pennies stretch whenever possible.
-Lucky for you, we did all the leg work!
+Lucky for you, we did all the legwork including creating this handy Iceland packing list just for our readers!
 Check out our tips on how to make all your Iceland dreams come true without breaking the bank:

 Hotels are too expensive, hostels are alright if you want to share with a bunch of people, but Airbnb is the perfect marriage!
 In case you didn’t know, Airbnb lets you rent a room in someone’s house and use all the good stuff that comes along with living in a home such as fully equipped kitchen facilities, Wifi, and a washing machine.

 Going out to eat in Iceland gets mad expensive.
 A meal for two people can cost upwards of $50 USD for something a simple as burgers!
 Don’t even think about alcohol because the prices and tax are insane.
 If you get an Airbnb or lodging with cooking facilities, make a grocery store run and cook everything at home.
+If you want to cook yourself, check out our helpful post on what to expect from grocery stores in Iceland.
 If you absolutely must go out to eat, gas stations have reasonably priced Icelandic hot dogs and other goodies, but we still suggest making all meals at home.

 For our Iceland trip, we actually brought 20lbs of food that we bought at Aldi back in the states.
 Once we arrived in Iceland, we went to Bonus [Iceland’s version of Aldi/budget store and purchased perishables to complement the food we packed.
 If you don’t have the space to pack food, just head to your local Bonus, which is the cheapest grocery store, and pick up all your essentials.
 If you forget something, gas stations have drinks and snacks that aren’t too pricey.